Coussouls de Crau

 Human History

 The Crau has been grazed by sheep since at least the Neolithic period, and transhumant flocks from throughout Provence have historically wintered on its steppe.
 This millennia-long grazing tradition co-created the grassland ecosystem, maintaining its open character and preventing woody encroachment.
 The merino sheep breed was improved in Crau during the 18th century for its wool quality.
 Roman agricultural works including aqueducts and drainage channels show early attempts to transform parts of the plain.
-The traditional pastoral system of the Crau, linking coastal winter pastures with alpine summer grazing, represents one of Europe longest-maintained transhumance routes.
+The traditional pastoral system of the Crau, linking coastal winter pastures with alpine summer grazing, represents one of Europe's longest-maintained transhumance routes.

 Park History

-The reserve was officially designated on December 18, 2001, following decades of conservation advocacy as the Crau steppe shrank dramatically due to agricultural conversion, military use, and industrial development.
-By the time of protection, approximately 85 percent of the original steppe had been destroyed or degraded since the 1960s.
-The Conservatoire d Espaces Naturels de Provence manages the reserve with support from the French ministry of ecology.
-A significant expansion in 2009 increased the protected area substantially.
-The reserve represents the culmination of long-running efforts by ornithologists and ecologists who documented the unique biological values of the remaining steppe fragments.
+The reserve was officially designated on 8 October 2001 by decree (no. 2001-943), following decades of conservation advocacy as the Crau steppe shrank dramatically due to agricultural conversion, military use, and industrial development.
+[1] By the time of protection, the original steppe extent had been reduced substantially — from an estimated 45,000 hectares historically to approximately 11,500 hectares of intact coussoul remaining.
+[2] The reserve is co-managed by the Conservatoire d'Espaces Naturels de Provence-Alpes-Côte d'Azur (CEN PACA) and the Chambre d'Agriculture des Bouches-du-Rhône.
+A public inquiry for a significant extension of approximately 3,152 hectares was launched in 2022, which if approved would bring the total to approximately 10,552 hectares.
+[3] The reserve represents the culmination of long-running efforts by ornithologists and ecologists who documented the unique biological values of the remaining steppe fragments.

 Major Trails And Attractions

-The reserve offers guided visits during spring and autumn that introduce visitors to the steppe distinctive ecology and its specialist bird species.
-A marked interpretation trail at the Peau de Meau site provides self-guided discovery of the landscape geological origins and ecological features.
+The reserve offers guided visits during spring and autumn that introduce visitors to the steppe's distinctive ecology and its specialist bird species.
+A marked interpretation trail at the Peau de Meau site provides self-guided discovery of the landscape's geological origins and ecological features.
 Birdwatching is the primary attraction, with the spring breeding season offering opportunities to observe pin-tailed sandgrouse, lesser kestrels, and little bustards.
 The stark beauty of the open steppe landscape, with its carpet of rounded pebbles stretching to distant horizons, provides a unique scenic experience unlike anything else in France.

 Visitor Facilities And Travel

 The reserve is located between Arles and Salon-de-Provence in the Bouches-du-Rhône department, accessible via the A54 motorway.
-A visitor center called the Écomusée de la Crau in Saint-Martin-de-Crau provides information about the reserve natural history and ongoing conservation work.
+A visitor center called the Écomusée de la Crau in Saint-Martin-de-Crau provides information about the reserve's natural history and ongoing conservation work.
 Access within the reserve is restricted to marked trails and guided visits to minimize disturbance to sensitive breeding birds.
 Parking is available at designated access points on the reserve periphery.
 The nearest train stations are in Arles and Miramas, with connecting bus services.

 Conservation And Sustainability